St Mark's Catholic Primary School

 The Month of Mary

-To symbolise our adoration and love for Mary, we dedicated our class prayer tables to Mary.
+To symbolise our adoration and love for Mary, we dedicated prayer areas and spaces in school to Mary.
+We also hold an annual May Procession, planned by Year 6.

 Holy Rosary